p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 5. **Dynamic Semantics:** mirrors the static semantics chapter in structure, covering evaluation context, values, expressions, statements, calls, calling convention, parser, control, and tables.
-Similar exercises to those in Chapter 3 can be found here.
+Exercises similar to those in Chapter 3 can be found here.

 6. **Tips for Debugging:** a practical chapter on how to debug a failing spec: